Verbindungsbahn (Stuttgart): Planning phase

 In 1967, the city of Stuttgart decided not to go forward with existing plans for an underground railway line (by then labelled “U-Bahn”) parallel to the Verbindungsbahn.
-As a result, a new halt with the name Feuersee, between Stadtmitte and Schwabstrasse, was added to the plans for the Verbindungsbahn.
-Also, all trains originating from the Hauptbahnhof were to stop at all halts to Schwabstrasse, in the name of better service along the line.
+As a result, a new station with the name Feuersee, between Stadtmitte and Schwabstraße, was added to the plans for the Verbindungsbahn.
+Also, all trains originating from Hauptbahnhof were to stop at all stations to Schwabstraße, in the name of better service along the line.
 These changes now enabled the Bundesbahn to develop the plan for the Verbindungsbahn as it was later realized: